 - Applications must be reviewed in a timely manner.
-An eligibility determination must be made, the family notified of its status, and the status implemented within 10 operating days of the receipt of the application. - Children are eligible for free or reduced price meal benefits on the date their eligibility is determined by the Determining Official. - All free/reduced applications and the direct certification runs were available for review.
-All applications have been approved and students are receiving the benefits they have been determined eligible for. - When an application only has one frequency of payment indicated for all of their reported incomes on the application, the income should not be converted to annual, but using the Income Eligibility Guidelines one would look at the amount of their income under the column indicating that stated frequency (i.e., weekly, twice monthly, every two weeks, monthly, annually) (https://dpi.wi.gov/sites/default/files/imce/school-nutrition/pdf/income-eligibility-guidelines-1718.pdf). - When a household has income in addition to a loss from a business, that income must be included on the free and reduced application in full and is not offset by the business loss.
+An eligibility determination must be made, the family notified of its status, and the status implemented within 10 operating days of the receipt of the application. - Children are eligible for free or reduced price meal benefits on the date their eligibility is determined by the Determining Official. - All free/reduced applications and the direct certification runs were available for review. - When an application only has one frequency of payment indicated for all of their reported incomes on the application, the income should not be converted to annual, but using the Income Eligibility Guidelines one would look at the amount of their income under the column indicating that stated frequency (i.e., weekly, twice monthly, every two weeks, monthly, annually) (https://dpi.wi.gov/sites/default/files/imce/school-nutrition/pdf/income-eligibility-guidelines-1718.pdf). - When a household has income in addition to a loss from a business, that income must be included on the free and reduced application in full and is not offset by the business loss.
 A business loss (negative dollar amount) would become \$0 for the income on the application.